particle-iot/docs/src/content/faq/pricing/general-questions.md

 You can think of Users and Products as two different "spaces" in which devices can be managed.
 As a result, they are also billed separately from one another.
-Each Product is on its own Device Cloud plan, separate from the devices that are associated with your User account.
+Each Product has its own Device Cloud plan, separate from the devices that are associated with your User account.

 ### What caps exist for User accounts?